Migorithm/solid-example/README.md

 ## ERD
-Please refer to domain and its `mod`'s to see how entity relationships are drawn.
+Please refer to domain and its `mod`s to see how entity relationships are drawn.

 ## Database